 Taurolidine has a broad antimicrobial activity (incl.
 MRSA and VRE) against gram-positive and gram-negative bacteria and fungi (e.g. Candida).
 Heparin and citrate both prevent occlusions within the catheter.

 In-between treatment sessions, TauroLock™-HEP500 is instilled into the vascular access system.
-Please note that medical staff have to check the filling volume of the respective catheter or port system.
+Please note that medical staff must respect the filling volume of each catheter or port system.

 - has been diagnosed with HIT,

 - has displayed a hypersensitive reaction to citrate or taurolidine,

 - is taking medication which interferes with either citrate, heparin, or taurolidine.

 Alternatively, you can rely on TauroLock™ and/or TauroLock™-U25.000 to prevent catheter-related complications.